nordic-institute/X-Road/doc/Protocols/pr-messtransp_x-road_message_transport_protocol.md

     c) REST response is identified by content-type `application/x-road-rest-response`

-    1. The part with content-type `application/x-road-rest-response` contains the body-less portion of REST response that will be sent to target server.
+    1. REST response header part has content-type `application/x-road-rest-response`.
 This part contains the HTTP status line and HTTP headers.

     2. If the content-type of the next part is `application/x-road-rest-body` then this part is the body of the REST response.
 For responses without a body, this part does not exist.